mattmassicotte/Lock/README.md

     lock.unlock()
   }

-  // currently unavailable due to a compiler bug func hasCriticalSectionsBlock() async {
+  func hasCriticalSectionsBlock() async {
     await recursiveLock.withLock {
       // acquiring this multiple times within the same task is safe